 In the event of liquidation, dissolution, or winding up or any deemed liquidation event of the Company, the holders of Preferred Stock are entitled to receive the greater of (i) their full preferential amounts plus any declared but unpaid dividends and (ii) such amount per share as would have been payable had all shares of such series of Preferred Stock been converted into common stock, prior to any distribution to the holders of common stock.
-If the assets available for distribution are insufficient to pay such amounts, then the entire assets available for distribution will be distributed ratably among the holders of Preferred Stock of their full preferential amounts specified above, the Company's remaining assets available for distribution to stockholders will be distributed among the holders of common stock pro rata based upon the number of shares of common stock held by each holder.
+If the assets available for distribution are insufficient to pay such amounts, then the entire assets available for distribution will be distributed ratably among the holders of Preferred Stock in proportion to the full amount each holder is otherwise entitled to receive.
+After payment to the holders of Preferred Stock of their full preferential amounts specified above, the Company's remaining assets available for distribution to stockholders will be distributed among the holders of common stock pro rata based upon the number of shares of common stock held by each holder.
 The preferential amounts per share of the Series A-1, Series A-2, Series B-1, and Series B-2 redeemable convertible preferred stock were \$10.00, \$0.0001, \$5.71, and \$5.71, respectively, as of December 31, 2017 and June 30, 2018 (unaudited).